IoanaVas/skillTree/README.md

 ## Concurrency

-On `concurrency` branch it is shown how two processes are running together, but not at the same time, in one thread.
+On `concurrency` branch it is shown how two processes are running together, but not at the same time, in one thread with the help of the evnt loop.

 ## Web Workers and Threads
+Concurrency of multiple threads can be shown, in JS, with the help of Web Workers.
+Web Worker enable creating new threads in JS, which is a single-threaded programming language.
+On `threads` branch we will see how one process can have multiple threads in JS, resulting concurrency between threads.